 I knew I wanted to apply to graduate school through the Rotary Peace Fellowship, which is designed for leaders with work experience in peace and development.
 Having lived abroad and been in the workforce for a few years, I carefully examined the various Rotary Peace Centres around the world for their fit with my future plans.
 For me, the University of Bradford made the most sense.
 Bradford’s Rotary Peace Centre closely aligned with my goal to specialise in international security and technology within the framework of peace studies, and the program’s core modules and flexible options would enable me to build expertise and meet my objectives.

 Bradford boasts a number of peace and security experts as faculty and I had spoken to a number of Bradford alumni who were delighted with their experiences.
-Program alums have gone on to work for the Red Cross, the United Nations High Commission and the Human Rights, Save the Children, International Organisation for Migration and a range of other high-impact peacebuilding organisations.
+Program alums have gone on to work for the Red Cross, the United Nations Commission on Human Rights, Save the Children, International Organisation for Migration and a range of other high-impact peacebuilding organisations.
 One Bradford alumna told me the time in Bradford for her MA was the best year of her life.
 I submitted my Rotary Peace Fellowship application with Bradford as my top choice.

 First-rate experiential learning opportunities in the classroom